-Discontinuous Galerkin can be a potential "game changer" for (gyro)kinetic plasma simulations
+Discontinuous Galerkin can potentially be very useful for (gyro)kinetic plasma simulations

 Edge/pedestal gyrokinetic turbulence is very challenging, 5D problem not yet solved.
 Benefits from all tricks we can find.

 - ► Factor of 2 reduction in resolution would lead to 64× speedup. - Higher order methods require more FLOPs per data point, but more efficient on modern CPUs where memory bandwidth is the limitation.
 Combined with data-locality, means modern CPU/GPU optimization can be better (cache optimization, vectorization, fast linear-algebra routines, etc.).